matrix-org/synapse/docs/postgres.rst

 This would create an appropriate database named ``synapse`` owned by the ``synapse_user`` user (which must already exist).

+You may need to enable password authentication so ``synapse_user`` can connect to the database.
+See https://www.postgresql.org/docs/11/auth-pg-hba-conf.html

 Tuning Postgres
 ===============